lrdj/cc/_memories/my-columbia-old-hells-i-have-known.md

 ---
-title: 'My Columbia: Old Hells I Have Known'
+title: 'My Columbia: Old Hells I Have Known ("I'm with you in Rockland")'
 author: Ross Bender
 layout: memory
 schools: